Write a new chapter in your story by becoming part of theirs.

 Volunteers are involved at Riley at IU Health in many ways, and shifts vary depending on the service area.
 Our greatest need for volunteers is Monday – Friday, 9 am – 1 pm or 1 pm – 5 pm.

-We accept volunteer applications from anyone over the age of 18 who has graduated from high school.
 All volunteers are placed by Volunteer Services.
 We make an effort to place individuals in a position of their interests, depending on the availability of each position.
 Here are just a few examples of opportunities:

 - Guide a Guest.
 Volunteers greet and welcome visitors in the hospital.
 Volunteers may also share information with visitors and patients, including directions on how to find hospital services, patients or staff.
 Guides provide wheelchairs/wagons to patients and visitors as needed.